 Site Description: The land surface is flat irrigated farmland, dissected by Dry Turkey Creek and Running Turkey Creek.
 The aquifer ranges in thickness from forty feet east of the site area to approximately two hundred feet west.
 The relatively thick McPherson channel axis can be mapped from the center of Section 31, T21S, R3W to the NW corner of Section 19 to the center of Section 5 and then northward from that point.
-The aquifer appears to contain several aquitards, which may or may not be continuous throughout the area.
-In May 2004, the Kansas Corporation Commission (KCC) and the Equus Beds Groundwater Management District No. 2 (GMD 2) agreed to drill 10 groundwater monitoring wells in the Voshell oil field.
+The aquifer contains several aquitards, which may or may not be continuous throughout the area.
+In May 2004, the Kansas Corporation Commission (KCC) and the Equus Beds Groundwater Management District No. 2 (GMD 2) agreed to drill ten groundwater monitoring wells in the Voshell oil field.
 The GMD 2 is responsible for water sampling and providing water quality data to the KCC regarding those wells.
-The initial seven wells were drilled north to south through the project area and intercepted the Wellington shale bedrock.
+The initial seven wells were drilled north to south through the project area, and the Wellington shale bedrock was intercepted.
 In addition, KCC moved approximately 21 wells associated with the Running Turkey Creek site to the Voshell site's control number in 2012.

 Unusual Problems: The movement of the chloride plume toward irrigation wells can be somewhat accelerated by the effect of extensive irrigation well pumping.
 The plume continues to migrate toward the McPherson channel west of the Voshell Oil Field.
-In addition, new irrigation wells are often drilled in the immediate area and can cause the plumes' erratic hydraulic movements.
+In addition, new irrigation wells are often drilled in the immediate area, which can cause the plumes' erratic hydraulic movements.

-Status of the Project: KCC staff sampled the Voshell monitoring wells on August 10th and 11th, 2022.
-The known plumes appear historically to be slowly moving to the southwest.
-The KCC has been performing water record research into the area west of the site including building a bedrock map.
-New monitoring wells are planned with GMD#2 to delineate the plumes to the west.
-Chloride levels decreased along the west and southwest of the site.
-The western EB monitoring wells had modest drops in chlorides this year save EB-306 and EB-309, which raised very slightly.
-In the middle of the Site at MW-601, chloride increased by 415 mg/L. This well has been stable over the years until now.
-The northeastern wells are shallower than the southwestern region of the site; therefore, they are most likely affected by precipitation, with the influx of freshwater potentially moving chloride-impacted water down the gradient.
-The highest chloride plume centered around MW-1502 had decreases this year.
+Status of the Project: KCC staff sampled the Voshell monitoring wells on August 7 and 8, 2023.
+The known plumes appear to have slowly moved to the southwest historically.
+The KCC has been performing water record research into the area west of the site, including building a bedrock map.
+New monitoring wells are planned with GMD#2 to delineate the plumes to the west at some point.
+Chloride levels decreased throughout the Voshell site's main body and northeastern area.
+The western EB monitoring wells had modest chloride drops this year, saving EB-306 and EB-307, which rose very slightly.
+In the middle of the Site at MW-601, chloride increased by 415 mg/L in 2021 but has dropped by 460 mg/L this year.
+Last year's sample may have been a bust or just a tiny pocket of chlorides passed through during 2021-22.
+It is now back at the previously stable lower levels but future sampling will allow for a better determination of the changes over the last two years.
+The northeastern wells are shallower than the southwestern region of the site.
+Therefore, they are most likely affected by precipitation, with the influx of freshwater potentially moving chloride-impacted water down the gradient.
+The highest chloride plume centered around MW-1502 had another decrease this year, but MW-105 increased by 300.
+MW-105 could be intercepting chlorides from MW-1502.

 Hydrological data shows the overall groundwater movement to the west-southwest.
-KCC does not have any data west of the western line of monitoring wells to evaluate plume migration past the EB wells.
-But early bedrock research indicates that bedrock drops down quickly west of the EB Wells.
-KCC Sampled the irrigation well which was running, near MW-301 which was 150 mg/L. MW-301 was hit by agricultural equipment in 2020-2021.
-KCC dug out the casing and capped it.
-KCC plans to repair it in the 2023 sampling year, if possible.
+KCC has no data west of the western line of monitoring wells to evaluate plume migration past the EB wells.
+However, research indicates that bedrock drops quickly west of the EB Wells.
+KCC hydrological data indicates the area has been severely affected by the recent drought, with water levels over one foot lower than last year.